Helping People Live, Learn and Earn in Our Community

 Maple Leaf Residences

-The FHBS program is administered by the Metzenbaum Foundation which is funded by the Board.
-FHBS supports families in caring for their child/relative in the home.
+The FHBS program is administered by The Metzenbaum Foundation with grant money provided by the GCBDD.
+FHBS supports families caring for their child or relative in their home.